flohei/QuoteKit/README.md

 ## Development

-To create an Xcode project to work with, run `swift package generate-xcodeproj`.
+To create an Xcode project to work with, run `make xcode`.